-A leather conditioner is necessary for this step.
-There are hundreds of products available for this task, so read the Lusso Leather label before using a leather conditioner to be sure that product is suitable for your leather item.
+A leather conditioner is necessary for this step, whether it be a store-bought option or a homemade leather conditioner recipe.
+It is important to read the label of Lusso Leather before using any leather conditioner to ensure the product is suitable for your leather item.

-Do not use leather conditioners that contain waxes or silicone which do not allow the leather to breathe
+Note: Do not use leather conditioners that contain waxes or silicone which do not allow the leather to breathe.

 - Always use a lint free soft cloth when conditioning leather; microfiber cloths are ideal.

 - Dampen the cloth with water before applying the conditioner to it so that there is not too much conditioner applied to the leather jacket.

 - NEVER apply conditioner directly to the leather, apply to cloth first.

 - Apply conditioner to leather by gently rubbing into the lie or nap of the leather until the entire surface has been covered.

 - Several light applications are preferred over a heavy soaking of conditioner.

 - Allow conditioner to penetrate the conditioner for at least 30 minutes before applying another coat.

 And there you have it folks!
 This is an extremely thorough guide for maintaining and cleaning your leather jacket.
 If you are more curious about the process, see how leather is made for some more insight.
 Remember also, if you have questions or concerns regarding your jacket and how to maintain it, you can always reach out to us – as we are super happy to help!